DSO Is Dead: The New Cash KPI Finance Teams Track in 2026

 What Results Do Teams See After the Shift?

-The payoff shows up as faster cash and reclaimed time.
-Monk customers see a 40%+ reduction in AR outstanding, a 2.4x increase in cash on hand in the first quarter, and an average of 26 hours saved per month, with a 4-day average go-live.
+The payoff shows up as faster cash and reclaimed time, not just a cleaner report.
+Across the roughly $1.25B in AR Monk manages, customers see a 40% average reduction in DSO, a 2.4x average increase in cash on hand in the first quarter, and an average of 26 hours saved per month, with a typical go-live of one to three days and SOC 2 controls in place.
+Siro cut its overdue AR by 45% while still growing revenue, and reclaimed more than 10 hours a week by managing to live signals instead of a month-end average.

 Frequently Asked Questions

-Yes, as a trend indicator.
-It is just not sufficient on its own because it is a backward-looking average that cannot tell you which invoices are at risk right now.
+Yes, as a trend indicator over time.
+It is just not sufficient on its own, because it is a backward-looking average that cannot tell you which specific invoices are at risk right now or when cash will actually land.

 What is the main problem with DSO?

-It is lagging and aggregated.
-It reflects past collection and hides the difference between reliably late and one-off late accounts.
+It is both lagging and aggregated.
+It reflects collection that already happened and blends every account together, hiding the difference between a reliably late payer and a one-off slip.

 What should replace or complement DSO?

-Real-time, invoice-level cash visibility: which invoices are outstanding, which customers are quiet, where disputes sit, and when cash is expected.
+Real-time, invoice-level cash visibility: which invoices are outstanding, which customers have gone quiet, where disputes are open, and a realistic expected-payment date per invoice rather than a single blended figure.

 How does real-time AR visibility help cash flow?

-It lets teams act before invoices age.
-Monk customers see a 40%+ reduction in AR outstanding and a 2.4x increase in cash on hand in the first quarter.
+It lets teams act before invoices age instead of reporting after the fact.
+Monk customers see a 40% average reduction in DSO and a 2.4x average increase in cash on hand in the first quarter.

 Does this require replacing my accounting system?

-No. A modern AR system of record integrates with your ERP and accounting software and acts as the live layer on top of it.
+No. A modern AR system of record integrates with your ERP and accounting software and acts as the live layer on top of it, so your books stay where they are.

-Ready to see your cash in real time?
+Ready to see your cash in real time instead of in hindsight?
 Book a demo with Monk.

 .avif)